 What is the difference between a calf tear & a calf strain?

 A calf strain, generally refers to a mild form of calf tear.
-A calf tear or strain refers to an injury of one of the two calf muscles that run from the back of the knee down to the heel where they form the Achilles tendon.
+A calf tear or strain refers to an injury of one of the two calf muscles (gastrocnemius & soleus) that run from the back of the knee down to the heel where they form the Achilles tendon.
 A calf strain will cause pain, swelling and redness or heat in the area of injury.
 The athlete may also experience difficulty walking due to the pain.

 It is important to differentiate a calf strain from an Achilles tendon injury, which is more serious and takes longer to rehabilitate.
 Milder symptoms of calf strain may include a subtle onset of a pinpoint pain in the calf after exercise.
 A significant tear will generally give rise to a bruise in the area with purple discolouration evident within 48 hours.
 This may gradually work its way down to the ankle due to gravity.

 Grading calf strain